klromans557/Visualize-DataSet-Captions/README.md

 ## Installation

-1. Clone the repository:
+1. Please have Python 3.7, or later, installed.
+You can download it from [python.org](https://www.python.org/downloads/).

+2. Clone the repository and go into the created folder:
     ```sh
     git clone https://github.com/klromans557/Visualize-DataSet-Captions.git
     cd Visualize-DataSet-Captions
     ```

-2. Install the required dependencies:
+3. Install the required dependencies:
     ```sh
     pip install -r requirements.txt
     ```

-3. The script expects that the images and captions are in the same folder so structure your dataset accordingly.
+4. The script can handle the images and captions being in the same folder, which is a common dataset structure.

 ## Usage